Cope Street: History

 John Rocque's 1756 map of Dublin, Cope Street at centre.

 The street is named for Robert Cope (1679–1753), a Huguenot 18th-century MP in the Irish House of Commons.
 His second marriage was to Elizabeth, daughter of Sir William Fownes, after whom Fownes Street is named.
 Talbot Street was known as Cope Street North or North Cope Street until 1821, and so should not be confused with Cope Street on the southside, which was sometimes called "Cope Street South" or "South Cope Street" until the northside street was renamed.

+At the time of Charles Brooking's map of Dublin (1728), the area where the street now lies is marked by buildings located between Anglesea Street and Crown Alley.

-Cope Street was to the east of medieval Dublin and began to be developed in the 18th century, appearing on John Rocque's 1756 map of Dublin.
+The street first appears named on John Rocque's 1756 map of Dublin.

 Many of its Georgian buildings are architecturally and historically significant.
-The 1918 brick building at 1–3 Cope Street is also on the National Built Heritage Service list, as is the Victorian structure at the junction with Anglesea Street.
+The 1918 brick building at 1–3 Cope Street is also recorded by the National Inventory of Architectural Heritage, as is the Victorian structure at the junction with Anglesea Street.

 The General Post Office was located on the street from 1757 until 1783.

 In 1799, the Commercial Buildings were constructed on Dame street with the rear facing onto Cope Street.
 These housed many of the most important offices in the city as well as the Dublin Stock Exchange for a period.

 Originally, the street would have connected with Turnstile Alley (Foster Place) via a continuation street named Blackmore Yard.
 This laneway was later eliminated by the Wide Streets Commissioners around the beginning of the 19th century.

 A factory at 7 Cope Street was the first in Ireland to make chamber pots and water closets.

 The Irish postcard makers Cardall were based at 8 Cope Street in the 1940s–60s.

 The Central Bank building was erected with the rear facing onto the street in 1979.
-It was renamed Central Plaza in 2017.
+It was renamed Central Plaza in 2017 when the Central Bank of Ireland moved to North Wall Quay.

 The independent metal record label Sentinel Records was founded in 2000 and has one of its locations on Cope Street.

+Ireland's last independent stockbroker, Campbell O'Connor was located at 8 Cope Street until 2019 marking the end of era of the area as a financial district.

 An 18-month project to improve Dublin's Temple Bar square area began in 2023, covering 2400 m2, including Cope Street.